jimbobbennett/bear-detector/README.md

-# bear-detector
+# Bear Detector

-A bear detector using Edge Impulse to generate a TinyML model, then running this from a Python app
+A bear detector using Edge Impulse to generate a TinyML model, then running this from a Python app.